randyh2/Mytest/README.md

 * [Rust](http://www.rust-lang.org)
 * [OCaml] (https://ocaml.org/)

-To impress the council, and speed your induction, utilize one or more of the following:
+For extra credit, and to win the favor of the Council, implement one or more of the following:

 * [Swift] (http://www.apple.com/swift/)
 * [Erlang] (http://learnyousomeerlang.com/content)
 * [LOLCODE] (http://lolcode.org/)
 * [Shakespeare] (http://shakespearelang.sourceforge.net/)

-### Mission Breakdown
+### Instructions from the Wizards
 You will take in a text file that is given to you as a [command line argument](https://en.wikipedia.org/wiki/Command-line_interface#Arguments).
 That text file will be composed of several lines of strings.
-You must take each line and determine if that line is a palindrome, if it is, then you will print `YES`, else you will print `NO`.
+You must take each line and determine if that line is a palindrome, if it is, then you will print `AY`, else you will print `NAY`.
 Then you will print a `|`, then the line sorted in reverse lexical order without the white space characters.